HardTacos/youtube-playlist-dl/README.md

 ### Usage

 This is the entire example app that I have written for you.

+**NOTE: You need to make sure that you have [ffmpeg installed.](https://www.ffmpeg.org/download.html)

 ````
 var yt_playlist = require('../lib/youtube-playlist-dl.js');